-I've spent the last year exploring many of the creeks around Townsville, some being a hit and miss.
-Sometimes it can be hard to read a topographical map and you expect to find unscablable cliff faces ending in an abseil but other times you end up carrying all the heavy equipment to no avail.
+We at Wanderstories have spent the last few years exploring many of the creeks around Townsville, some being a hit and miss.
+Sometimes it can be hard to read a topographical map and look at aerial imagery and you expect to find non-scaleable cliff faces ending in an abseil but other times you end up carrying all the heavy equipment to no avail.

-After doing plenty of canyoning, my definition of it has changed significantly.
-I use to think it was only when you we're going down an actual slot canyon, like in the blue mountains but now a days, I consider abseiling down waterfalls and creeks canyoning like most others do.
+After doing plenty of canyoning, definitions of canyoning can change.
+Some think it was only when you're going down an actual slot canyon, like in the Blue Mountains, but others consider abseiling/rappeling down waterfalls and creeks canyoning, as most others do.

-Here's my top 5 favorite canyoning places to explore around Townsville.
+Here's a listing of canyoning places to explore around Townsville:

 Wet, mossy, and fully shaded!
 This route will take you down myriad waterfalls.